-The surest way to swim faster, especially for beginners, is to sign up to lessons, whether this is at your local public pool, privately or with a swim club.
+The surest way to swim faster, especially for beginners, is to sign up for lessons, whether this is at your local public pool, privately or with a swim club.
 But that won’t suit all.
-Thankfully, whether you sign up to lessons or not, there’s a helluva lot you can do on your own…
+Thankfully, whether you sign up for lessons or not, there’s a helluva lot you can do on your own…

 Water has a density of around 1kg per litre.
 That compares to air, which comes in at around 1.2g per litre, meaning water’s 830 times denser.
 It’s why swimming is such a technique-heavy activity – any flaw in your skillset is magnified significantly compared to, say, cycling.